 Use this blend as a body wash.

-Gently stir ingredients in a small bowl until smooth.
+Add ingredients to a small bowl and stir gently until smooth.
 Pour into bottle.
 Makes 30 washes.

 Source: Essential Oil DIY Recipes by Dr. Axe